 this is going to be redesigned I would like some thoughts and input as its my own design which I run on my printer at the moment

 ok i printed the fan mount 0.4 layer height but my printer wasn't much calibrated, also my clips for glass and my bolt configuration my fan holder duct clashed into it so if anyone wants to develop that be grateful,

 update you need to funnel out the hole which is after the gear so filament can easily be guided in

 Give a Shout Out

 Prusa I3 spring loaded idler extruder by chris33 is licensed under the Creative Commons - Attribution license.

-We're sure chris33 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure chris33 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).